ChimerA1337/1v1-Tetris-Game-in-raylib/README.md

 # 1v1-Tetris-Game-in-raylib

+# How to play
+idrk if it actually works on all platforms yet lol, haven't compiled for macOS and windows.

-# Running on linux:
+# Linux
-Just run the "run" file.
+1. run "tetorisu".